|

 14 Rights of free usage of works are limitations on copyright in the interest of educational, scientific as well as private use.

-15 A whole list documenting the consequences of DRMs has been compiled by the Electronic Frontier Foundation: *Unintended Consequences: Five Years under the DMCA, extern link http://www.eff.org/IP/DMCA/20030103_dmca_consequences.pdf
+15 A whole list documenting the consequences of DRMs has been compiled by the Electronic Frontier Foundation: *Unintended Consequences: Five Years under the DMCA, http://www.eff.org/IP/DMCA/20030103_dmca_consequences.pdf

 16 Dazu muss ergänzt werden, dass nach derzeitiger Rechtslage in Österreich Freie Werknutzungen in Zusammenhang mit DRMs indirekt zulässig sind, da Umgehungen von DRMs nur im Falle einer Urheberrechtsverletzung verboten sind; die aber bei einer Freien Werknutzung nicht vorliegt, daher ist die Umgehung von DRMs etwa für Privatkopien zulässig.
 Die richtlinienkonforme Auslegung würde aber wohl die Anwendung des eingeschränkten Ausnahmenkatalogs der InfoRl. verlangen, ob diese Interpretation vor den Gerichten stand hält wird sich erst zeigen.
 Vgl.
 Michel Walter in Urheberrechtsgesetz UrhGNov 2003, S 167f. §90c 8.

-20 Electronic Frontier Foundation: "A Better Way Forward: Voluntary Collective Licensing of Music File Sharing," Let the Music Play White Paper, at extern link http://www.eff.org/share/?f=collective_lic_wp.html
+20 Electronic Frontier Foundation: "A Better Way Forward: Voluntary Collective Licensing of Music File Sharing," Let the Music Play White Paper, at http://www.eff.org/share/?f=collective_lic_wp.html

-22 Also see Action Alliance "Copyright for Education and Science" at extern link http://www.urheberrechtsbuendnis.de
+22 Also see Action Alliance "Copyright for Education and Science" at http://www.urheberrechtsbuendnis.de

-23 See "Digital Rights Management: A Failure in the Developed World, a Danger to the Developing World" at extern link http://www.eff.org/IP/DRM/drm_paper.pdf
+23 See "Digital Rights Management: A Failure in the Developed World, a Danger to the Developing World" at http://www.eff.org/IP/DRM/drm_paper.pdf